Updated 3 March 2019

 At the end of the walk on the 6th September we had the opportunity to see pictures of old Reading displayed by a long time resident of Jesse Terrace and also the proposals for the redevelopment of nearby Hosier Street.

 On the 6th September the walks were led by Terry of Terry’s Reading Walkabouts .
 On the 15th it was led by members of the Civic Society / Baker Street Area Neighbourhood Association.
 Full details are HERE.
 Eventbrite HERE.

 Churches Tour 30 September 2018.

-Lynette Edwell has arranged a tour of three churches “around” Newbury; Great Shefford, Aldworth and Bucklebury.
-We depart Reading at 12:30 in Horseman’s comfortable 33-seater coach.
-The coach will park as near to each church as possible.
-The cost is £23 per person, the Society will make a small donation to each of the three churches.
-David Peacock will guide us as he did in 2017.
-Tea at Camp Hopson’s as last year.
+Lynette Edwell arranged a tour of three churches “around” Newbury; Great Shefford, Aldworth and Bucklebury.
+We departed Reading at 12:30 in Horseman’s comfortable 33-seater coach.
+The coach parked as near to each church as possible.
+The cost was £23 per person, the Society made a small donation to each of the three churches.
+David Peacock guided us as he did in 2017.
+Tea was at Camp Hopson’s.
+Images to come.

 Visit to The Charterhouse in London Saturday 4th August

 This was a most successful visit on a very, very hot day.
 With 26 people.
 It will be reported on in full in the next newsletter.